akshat-646/EDA_Python_Project/README.md

 **Usage**

-Clone the repository (if applicable) or ensure you have both PYTHON_PROJECT_FINAL.ipynb and Diwali Sales Data.csv in the same directory.
+Clone the repository (if applicable) or ensure you have both PYTHON_PROJECT.ipynb and Diwali Sales Data.csv in the same directory.
 Install the required libraries if you haven't already: pip install pandas numpy matplotlib seaborn jupyter

 **Open the Jupyter Notebook:**

-jupyter notebook "PYTHON_PROJECT_FINAL.ipynb
+jupyter notebook "PYTHON_PROJECT.ipynb
 Run all cells in the notebook to execute the analysis and view the results.